 - Avoid keeping the mother and litter in the same box.
 If possible, make a soft new bed for the recently delivered puppies.

-- Once your new saint Bernard puppy reaches the age of 3 weeks, boo your vet appointment for the de-worming and vaccination schedule as prescribed by the vet.
+- Once your new dog saint Bernard puppy reaches the age of 3 weeks, boo your vet appointment for the de-worming and vaccination schedule as prescribed by the vet.

 - In the starting weeks of saint Bernard, let the mother Saint Bernard do most of the work of their puppy but keep caressing the puppies to make them used to human touch.

 - After reaching 3 weeks of age, the puppy will start walking on their tiny cute legs.
 After this, they will require space to roam, roam, and roam.
 Prepare a yard for them to play and roam here and there.

 - Weaning is the process when the mother will start nursing less their puppies, and the puppies will start relying on solid food more.
 Offer the newly weaned puppy or the puppy in the weaning stage softened and moistened large breed puppy food.

 - Feed your saint Bernard puppy 6 times a day.
 As the puppy grows, reduce the frequency and increase the amount of food.

 How to Care for a Saint Bernard Puppy for a New Owner?

 For a new owner, it is a completely new experience to raise and take care of a Saint Bernard puppy.
-Several people can’t raise a Saint Bernard puppy.
-But if you are a new dog owner and having a Saint Bernard puppy, don’t worry, here in this guide, we present you complete guide on how to care for a Saint Bernard puppy:
+Several people can’t raise a St Bernard puppy.
+But if you are a new saints dog owner and having a St Bernard puppies, don’t worry, here in this guide, we present you complete guide on how to care for a Saint Bernard puppy:

 Spent Lots of Time With Your Saint Bernard Puppies

 As soon as you get the Saint Bernard puppy, spent as much time with the puppy as possible.
-It is the time when you can make a strong bond with your companion dog.
+It is the time when you can make a strong bond with your companion saints dog.
 The more you play with your pooch, the better will be your bonding.

 Feeding the Saint Bernard Puppy